¿´Æ¬¿ñÈË

 This school currently supports the following kinds of learning needs, health needs and physical disabilities:

-Students have a range of neurodivergent needs, this includes; SpLD (Dyslexia, ADHD, ASD), Social communication difficulties, processing difficulties.
+Students have a range of neurodivergent needs, this includes; SpLD (dyslexia, ADHD, ASD), social communication difficulties, processing difficulties.

-Health needs include; Sickle Cell and epilepsy
+Health needs include sickle dell and epilepsy

 Physical disabilities – the school is wheelchair accessible